 Because of it’s added functionality, WordPress is not as simple to use as the website builders which are designed for beginners.
 That’s the price you pay to have a more professional web design.
 However, if you’re willing to put in a little time to figure it out, you’ll end up with a better website and a lower monthly payment.
 If you run into trouble, you can always find a WordPress expert to help you out.

-After setting up your hosting account with Hostgator, you can watch this video for instructions on installing WordPress on your website.
+After setting up your hosting account with Hostgator, you can watch the video above for instructions on installing WordPress on your website.
 It’s easy and only takes a few minutes.
-Since WordPress is hugely popular, you’ll be able to find help and tutorials all over the web, but here are a few helpful tutorials on my blog to help get you started.
+Since WordPress is hugely popular, you’ll be able to find help and tutorials all over the web, but here are some of the WordPress posts on my blog to get you started.
 WPbeginner is another great source for beginner WordPress help.

 The two options above are Do-It-Yourself options and – let’s face it – the cheapest way to get something done is usually to do it yourself.
 But there are plenty of people out there who want an affordable website but don’t have the time to create it themselves.